AdobeDocs/campaign-web.en/help/v8/advanced-settings/delivery-settings.md

 >title="Typology"
 >abstract="Typology lets you control, filter and monitor the sending of deliveries."

-Typologies are sets of typology rules, that are executed during the message analysis phase.
+Typologies are sets of **typology rules**, that are executed during the message analysis phase.
 They allow you to make sure your emails always contain certain elements (such as an unsubscription link or a subject line) or filtering rules to exclude groups from your intended target (like unsubscribers, competitors, or non-loyalty customers).

 When associating a typology with a message or message template, the typology rules included in the typology will be executed to check the message validity.